freyacodes/blog/docs/tunnelbroker-with-lavalink.md

 ### Lavalink: Index out of bounds for the CombinedBlock
 You're using a nano strategy for a block larger than a /64 block.
 This doesn't work.
 The other strategies still pick out random values for the last 64 bits, so there would be no point anywaysIndex out of bounds for the CombinedBlock.

+### Lavalink: Could not look up AAAA record for host.
+Falling back to unbalanced IPv4.

+You're running Lavalink in a docker container without [`host` as your network mode](https://docs.docker.com/network/host/).

+If that isn't it, check your DNS config.
+Your DNS server is not returning IPv6 records for whatever reason.

 ### “Help, I've tried everything!”